To Be a Pilgrim

-"To Be a Pilgrim" (also known as "He Who Would Valiant Be") is an English Christian hymn using words of John Bunyan in The Pilgrim's Progress.
-It first appeared in Part 2 of The Pilgrim's Progress, written in 1684.
+"To Be a Pilgrim", also known as "He Who Would Valiant Be", or "He Who Would True Valour See" is an English Christian hymn using words of John Bunyan in The Pilgrim's Progress, first appearing in Part 2 of The Pilgrim's Progress, written in 1684.
+An alternative variation of the words was produced by Percy Dearmer in 1906.

-The words were modified extensively by Percy Dearmer for the 1906 The English Hymnal.